S-UpeR/hugoblog1/content/blog/One Flaw.md

 "OK.
 But, as we buy an iPod, we will keep the money back.
 So don't forget that," Ali said.

 We set the plan into motion.
 We stole the amount, and he went to exchange the notes as planned.
 I went to my room and lay in my bed.
 Half an hour later, Ali came back and gave me the money.
 I asked him nervously, "Why did you come back this early?
-You should have some after 6 pm to avoid any suspicion.
+You should have come after 6 pm to avoid any suspicion.
 Is all well?".

 He said calmly, "Yes, don't worry.
 I didn't want to have this large amount in my pocket.
 I will leave and go to the school library in a few minutes."